 The British driver won four races in 2007 after signing with McLaren, edging two-time championship-winning team-mate Fernando Alonso and finishing just one point shy of the title.
 The 22-year-old began his career with nine consecutive podiums.

 Fast-forward 15 years and Hamilton has equalled Schumacher’s seven Formula 1 titles, surpassing him for race wins at the 2020 Portuguese Grand Prix.

-At 38 years old, Hamilton claims he has no intention of stopping yet.
+At 38 years old, Hamilton has no intention of stopping yet.
 The 2022 season was the first to pass without a victory for the Hertfordshire-born icon but with Mercedes’ late-season pace, he’ll be confident of increasing his monumental total.